kamil-kw/kamil_cv_1st_project/README.md

 * **Title area:**

     Text was checked against typos, the font size ensured to match the most popular screen sizes.
+Slide in animation added to compliment hero image animation.

 * **Personal Details:**

     Build in table form to ensure position of the text left right.

+    Social media icons added without visual text (e.g Facebook), all icons are with active links.

 * **Middle section (About me, Resume, Contact):**

-    Scale to fit most popular devices, add gray transparent background to separate form page background.
+    Scale to fit most popular devices, add gray transparent background to separate form page background, heading visualy separate by double underline.
     Per page:
     * **About me** - short sentence with quote for visitors.
-    * **Resume** - work history in easy to read form.
+    * **Resume** - work history in easy to read form, job title automaticaly set to uppercase, company and time frames with underline decoration;
     * **Contact** - Contact form with decision point (radio buttons);
         * Buttons with soft color in gray tone.

 * **Footer:**

-    Set to blanchedalmond to compliment top section of the web with shadow to softy blend with the page.
+    Set to grey color to compliment top section of the web with shadow to softy blend with the page.

     Footers include downloadable CV under download icon.